progress4apple/progress.rocks/_drafts/what-s-new-in-v0-8-1.md

 comments: true

 ---
-I'm so happy to announce this release: It's the result of all your feedback and thoughts and I hope you like it as much as I do.
+I'm incredible happy to announce this release: It's the immediate result of all your feedback and thoughts.
+I hope you like it as much as I do.

 _Here's what's new in v0.8.1_